 Sticking to its mission, MEOC drew election experts from across the country.
 All three current Commissioners from the Election Assistance Commission (EAC) were in attendance.
 They spoke about dynamic voting technology certification programs and various resources that they offer on their website, including examples of Requests for Proposals (RFPs) for voting technology.
 David Becker, Director of Election Initiatives at the Pew Charitable Trusts, presented on his team’s Election Performance Index (EPI).
 Using 17 election administration indicators, the EPI tracks the performance of each state from one election cycle to the next.

 Then, it was our turn to present.
 CTCL led an interactive session that asked election officials to consider how they use mobile technology, what voters’ information needs are, and why it’s important to write election information in a way that voters understand.
-We listed resources that any election office can use to better communicate with voters, including the Center for Civic Design Field Guides and CTCL's election website template and training.
-We also solicited ideas for the Civic Engagement Toolkit, a website that will feature tested tools -- along with step-by-step instructions -- that any election official can use for the 2016 election and beyond.
+We listed resources that any election office can use to better communicate with voters, including the Center for Civic Design Field Guides and CTCL's professional development courses.
+We also solicited ideas for the Election Toolkit, a website that will feature tested tools -- along with step-by-step instructions -- that any election official can use for the 2016 election and beyond.
 Overall, CTCL received positive feedback on our session and over two dozen submissions to the Toolkit.

 Kansas City fed us well.
 On our last night in town, we drove over the state line to what locals call “KSK” -- Kansas City, Kansas.
 There we enjoyed a fine Midwestern dinner at a famous corner gas station, Joe’s Kansas City Bar-B-Que.
 We smelled like barbecue smoke all the way to Chicago.